OpenStack

 Unscoped - single credentials to multiple domains

-Scoped - single credentials to single domain
+Scoped - credentials to individual domains

-Single credentials to multiple domains
+Scoped - credentials to individual domains

 Tags